Davidap041/TaskTool/README.md

 ## 📦 Dependencies

-This project does not rely on external libraries for networking or architecture — all logic is built natively using Swift and SwiftUI.
+This project does not rely on external libraries for networking or architecture — all logic is built natively using **Swift** and **SwiftUI**.

 ## 📱 Screens

 - **Task List View**: Displays all tasks fetched from the API
 - **Create Task View**: Allows creating new tasks and posting them to the backend
+- Fully responsive to system **Light and Dark Mode** settings